 That being said there are times when I do use free services.
 And that is if I don’t care about profiting from arbing – if I am simply taking advantage of a free bet.

-Most free services (and some paid ones) are rip-offs of Oddsmonkey’s free matched betting odds comparison service called MBassist (as of 2017 you now need to sign up to access it).
+Most free services (and some paid ones) are rip-offs of Oddsmonkey’s free matched betting odds comparison service previously called MBassist (you now need to sign up to access it).
 MBassist is great, but as the name suggests it is not meant for arbitrage.
 Instead, it is an odds comparison service designed to help you maximise your return from matched betting.

 Really Expensive Arbing Software